PomBSV/M5_Peer_knowledge_transfer/README.md

 ### base_el.xlsx file :
 - File where projections for the years from actual year until year + 4 are copied by hand , these come from the worksheet output of the projections (package R).
 - The objective of this worksheet is to keep a record that is easily accessible.
 THis worksheet is updated at least four times a year.
+- In the second quater, graphics representing the forecasts and the statistics are included and the links have to be updated each year by hand.
 - One file is mantained during the years.

 Another structure is used, from where in 2nd. quarter a forecast is handled.
 This structure has been created separated from the package.
 Inputs come in part from the base_el.xlsx file and ouputs have no relation with the ones used in the package.